rmaicle/latex-templates/doc-guide/00_0_metadata.md

     - openright
 documentclass: memoir
 papersizex: a4
+papersizexx: letter
-papersize: usletter
+papersize: a5
+# Geometry may be set here or in the tex template document.
+# Setting the geometry in the tex template document allows for
+# different templates to be used for creating different sized
+# PDF documents.
-geometry:
+# geometry:
-    - left=1.0in
+#     - left=1.0in
-    - right=1.0in
+#     - right=1.0in
-    - top=1.0in
+#     - top=1.0in
-    - bottom=1.0in
+#     - bottom=1.0in
-    - bindingoffset=0.5in
+#     - bindingoffset=0.5in
 hyperref:
     - colorlinks=false
     - hyperfootnotes=false